AVDambeck/yabec/core/rules/life.md

 ### Natural Healing
 One week of downtime heals 2d6.
 ### Bandaging
 Bandages can be used to gain some healing.
 Make an *intelligence* check.
-If you succeed, heal the target 1d6.
+If you succeed, heal the target 1d6, plus a bonus from your wisdom.
+See *ability scores*.
 You may bandage yourself.

 Bandaging takes one *turn*, and consumes a bandage.
 Once you are bandaged, you can not be bandaged again until you are *fatigued*.
 ### Magical Healing